Novel Challenges in Tracking Self-Interacting Dark Matter Subhalos: Simulation Data and Methods

+{On the other hand, the Symfind algorithm only begins operating at the first snapshot in which a (sub)halo enters within $R_{\rm vir}$ of the host system; it then tracks the subhalo through to the end of the simulation.
+As we show in the next section, the Symfind catalogs contain information only after first infall, while adopting all information from Rockstar catalogs beforehand.
+Consequently, cross-comparisons between Rockstar and Symfind catalogs are one-to-one for the same subhalo (e.g., a subhalo with index $10$ in the post-processed Rockstar catalog corresponds to the subhalo with index $10$ in the Symfind catalog).
+We therefore use subhalo indices to combine Symfind and Rockstar catalogs without double-counting any subhalos.
+In cases where both Symfind and Rockstar identify a given subhalo, we adopt the subhalo properties measured by Rockstar.}

-We compare the Symfind results to the post-processed catalogs from the Rockstar subhalo finder~\citep{2013ApJ...762..109B} and the Consistent-Trees merger tree code pipeline \citep{2013ApJ...763...18B}.
-The catalog post-processing is also performed by Symfind, as described in~\cite{2024ApJ...970..178M}, to enable one-to-one subhalo matching across different catalogs.
-Furthermore, for each of the CDM subhalos, we identify its SIDM counterpart to allow for one-to-one comparisons between their evolution and trajectories.
+Furthermore, for each of the CDM subhalos, we identify its SIDM counterpart to allow for one-to-one comparisons between their evolution and pre-infall trajectories.
 Following~\cite{2023ApJ...949...67Y, 2023ApJ...958L..39N}, we take the same definition of the virial mass as $\Delta_{\rm vir} \approx 99$ times the critical density of the Universe at $z=0$ for the cosmological parameters adopted in the simulations \cite{Bryan:1997dn}.
 We also adopt the same definition for the peak mass $M_{\rm peak}$ as in~\cite{2024ApJ...970..178M}, i.e., the maximum mass value before a subhalo ever became a subhalo of a larger system.
 This prevents numerical spikes in mass found in subhalo finders like Rockstar or Subfind from biasing $M_{\rm peak}$.
 For simplicity, we will use ``RCT'' to denote the results from the Rockstar+Consistent-Trees pipeline for the rest of the paper.